NVIDIA/cccl/thrust/README.md

 ## Using Thrust From Your Project

 For CMake-based projects, we provide a CMake package for use with `find_package`.
-See the [CMake README](https://github.com/NVIDIA/cccl/blob/main/docs/thrust/github_pages/setup/cmake_options.md) for more information.
+See :ref:`CMake Options <cmake-options>` for more information.
 Thrust can also be added via `add_subdirectory` or tools like the [CMake Package Manager](https://github.com/cpm-cmake/CPM.cmake).

 For non-CMake projects, compile with: